//

 • Remove everyone else to the NHS place of safety in your area.

-• Use a police station only as a last resort, if you cannot improvise any other alternative solution.
+• Use a police station only as a last resort, if you cannot improvise any other alternative solution and only where the statutory criteria are satisfied.

 • Alternative solutions could include a domestic address – their’s, a relative’s or friend’s – if it were assessed as a safe and appropriate setting.